SadeghianAM/PeyGir/README.md

-# peygir
+# PeyGir
-A simple web app for tracking postal shipments in Iran.
+A simple web app that tracks Iran Post shipments using tracking codes and shows the latest delivery status in a user-friendly format.
 Enter your tracking code and get real-time updates.